 Students granted a medical or religious exemption will be subjected to certain restrictions and COVID-19 testing responsibilities as set forth in this policy.

-Students who are granted an exemption from the COVID-19 vaccine requirement are subject to special obligations to enable them to remain on campus.
-Such students are required to:
+Obligations of Students Exempted from Vaccination Requirements: Students who are granted an exemption from the COVID-19 vaccine/booster are subject to special obligations to enable them to remain on campus.
+Such students are required too: